The Crossing Guard: Plot

-On the third day, Freddy calls Mary and breaks down in tears as he tells her of a terrible nightmare he had.
+On the third day, Freddy phones Mary and breaks down in tears as he tells her of a terrible nightmare he had.
 In the nightmare, he is driving by his daughter's school and stops at a crosswalk where children (including a living Emily) wait.
 He sees that John Booth is the crossing guard.
 Freddy then sees himself run over all of the children, even Emily.
-They meet at a diner, and Mary tells him that he is beyond her help; Freddy becomes enraged and curses her.
+Freddy and Mary meet at a diner, and Mary tells him that he is beyond her help; Freddy becomes enraged and curses her.
 After Mary leaves, Freddy gets drunk and starts to drive to John's house.
 John waits in his trailer.
-Freddy is pulled over by the police en route to the house and arrested for drunk driving.
+A police officer stops Freddy and arrests him for drunk driving.
 Before the police can take him in, however, Freddy grabs his pistol and runs away.
 He breaks into a home and hides in a little girl's room.
 The girl guides the police away, and Freddy thanks her and leaves.

 Freddy arrives at John's trailer and waits before he enters.
 John abruptly jumps from a corner with a rifle in hand.
 Freddy tells him since he is on the run, on his property, and armed, John should be able to get away with killing him.
 There is a standoff as they point guns at each other.
-John however drops his rifle and runs away; Freddy follows him.
+However, John drops his rifle and runs away.
+Freddy follows him.
 After a lengthy chase across the city, Freddy catches John climbing a fence and fires at him.
-John is only superficially wounded, however, and continues running.
-Freddy follows him, until he realizes that John has led him to the graveyard where Emily is buried.
-John talks silently to the grave and finally says "Your daddy's coming".
+John is only superficially wounded and continues running.
+Freddy continues his pursuit until he realizes that John has led him to the graveyard where Emily is buried.
+John talks silently to the grave and finally says, "Your daddy's coming".
 Freddy hands John his pistol and cries over the grave, apologizing to his daughter.
 John takes Freddy's hand as the sun rises.